Emeritus Principal Piano

-John Constable was born in London and studied with Harold Craxton at the Royal Academy of Music of which he is a Fellow.
-He began his career on the music staff of the Royal Opera, Covent Garden.
-He has been principal pianist of the London Sinfonietta since its formation and is also principal harpsichordist of the Academy of St. Martin in the Fields.
+John Constable has been principal pianist of the London Sinfonietta since its formation and is now Emeritus Principal.
+He is also principal harpsichordist of the Academy of St. Martin in the Fields.
 He is a professor at the Royal College of Music, London.

 John has made a great many recital records of songs and chamber music including Tartini’s Devil’s Trill Sonata with Joshua Bell.
 He has also recorded with Dame Janet Baker, Stuart Burrows, Carole Farley, Jill Gomez, Heinz Holliger, Philip Langridge, Christopher Maltman, Felicity Palmer, Paul Silverthorne, Lucy Shelton and Adrian Thompson.